Amwence/100-days-of-code/README.md

     Day 1- print() function
         -print("your text here")
             -outputs what was in quotes
-            - quotes denotes that anything between them is not code and is known as a string and includes spaces.
+            - quotes denotes that anything between them is not code and is known as a string and can includes spaces.

         -print(variable)